In contrast to the buzz of Limerick City, County Limerick is a place of rural charm and great beauty.

 Moving further west, discover Ireland’s early sea faring and pioneer flying days along the shores of the Shannon.
 It was once the international crossroads between Europe and America, at a time when its airport welcomed vintage celebrities like US President John F Kennedy, author Ernest Hemingway and actor Humphrey Bogart aboard flying boats.
 Joe Sheridan, the resident chef at Foynes, also created the famous Irish Coffee for those pioneering travellers.
 Explore the past glory days on the river and air at Foynes Flying Boat and Maritime Museum.

-Step back in time at pretty Glin Village, the home turf of the Knights of Glin – and beautifully appointed Glin Castle, before venturing into the rich heartland of the Golden Vale.
+Step back in time at pretty Glin Village, the home turf of the Knights of Glin – and beautifully appointed Glin Castle, before venturing into the rich heartland of West Limerick.
 Newcastle West, a handsome town with its own magnificent medieval Desmond Castle (visits by appointment) and 100 acre demesne is a good way to break the day, with lunch at any of the town’s fine eateries, such as family friendly Brown Morel.
-It’s also a hub along Limerick Greenway, an off-road cycle and walkway peppered with lesser seen countryside.

 Day 2 Afternoon: Go off grid